SkillerRaptor/hyper_engine/README.md

 ## Contributing
 Pull requests are not welcome.
 This project is a learning project and will be only developed by myself.<br>
-If you still would like to change something or gie some ideas, please open an issue first to discuss what you would like to change.<br>
+If you still would like to change something, please open an issue first to discuss what you would like to change.<br>
-The change will then reviewed and the feature will be implemented into the engine.
+The change will then reviewed and the feature will be implemented by me into the engine.

 ## License
 The HyperEngine is distributed under the [MIT](https://github.com/SkillerRaptor/HyperEngine/blob/master/LICENSE) license.